hbctraining/publication_perfect/lessons/03_custom_themes.md

   scale_y_continuous(name = "-Log10 p-value")
 ```

-To ensure consistency between our volcano plots, we want our volcano plot themes to be consistent between all 3 plots:
+To ensure consistency between our volcano plots, we want our volcano plot themes to be consistent between all 3 plots.
+We can do this by extracting the `theme()` layers (shown below) and applying them to every plot:

 ```r
 # DO NOT RUN